Hidden Airline Charges

 When you add up the booking fees, baggage charges and admin costs that come with no-frills airlines, it can sometimes be cheaper to fly with traditional operators.
 We've put together a summary of the main add-on airline charges that you need to consider before you book your flights to make sure you're getting the best deal and don't run into any nasty surprises at the airport.

 Recently airlines have been called to make booking fees for debit or credit card payment more transparent, but this is still coming into play and many advertised flight prices currently do not include these costs.
 Some airlines, including easyJet and Ryanair, charge a flat admin fee for each booking.
-To avoid the Ryanair charges, you need the company's own prepaid Mastercard, which requires a minimum top up of £150, although this can be spent in any shop that takes Mastercard.

 |Airline admin charges|